eigenfoo/cryptics/docs/datasheet.md

 ### Who created this dataset and on whose behalf?
 Who funded the creation of this dataset?

 This dataset was created by me, [George Ho](https://www.georgeho.org), as a side project in my free time.
-All expenses (approximately $5 USD per month for server costs) have been borne by me personally.
+All expenses have been borne by me personally.

 ## Composition